Sauna – Intro

 Sauna (a Finnish word pronounced ‘SOW-na’, sow rhymes with how now cow) is extremely popular throughout Scandinavia, Germany, The Netherlands and the Baltics (and perhaps not coincidentally these are also among the happiest countries in the world!).
-Though not as pervasive as in Scandinavia, sauna is still quite popular throughout much of Europe.
+Though not as pervasive as in Scandinavia, sauna is still quite popular throughout much of Europe and Asia.

-Finns grow up with sauna bathing and most do so throughout their lives, typically three to five sessions per week with each session involving two to five rounds in the sauna.
-It’s not surprising then that there are 3 million saunas for 5 million people.
+Finns (and many Swedes and Estonians) grow up with sauna bathing and most do so throughout their lives, typically three to five sessions per week with each session involving two to five rounds in the sauna.
+It’s not surprising then that there are 3 million saunas for 5 million people in Finland.
 Finns say that sauna is a place for physical and mental cleansing, a place to relax, meditate and socialize.

-Sauna has traditionally also been quite popular throughout northern Minnesota and Michigan thanks to Scandinavian immigrants.
-It began to somewhat die out in the mid 20th century but has seen a revival since the 1980’s.
+Sauna has traditionally also been quite popular throughout northern Minnesota, Michigan and Maine thanks to Scandinavian immigrants.
+It began to somewhat die out in the mid 20th century but has seen a revival since the 1990’s.

 What Is Sauna?